Program Overview

 Meals

 Please plan to eat breakfast before attending the program.
-Lunch will be provided for you on both program days, and coffee, soft drinks and refreshments will be available throughout each day.
+If staying at the Hampton Inn & Suites, breakfast opens at 6 a.m.
+EST. Lunch will be provided daily, with drinks and snacks available throughout each day.
+There will be a networking dinner on May 20.

 What to Wear

-The attire for the conference is business casual.
-The average temperature in West Lafayette in May ranges from a high of 74 degrees to a low of 54 degrees.
+The attire for the program is business casual.
+The average temperature in West Lafayette in May ranges from a high of 73 degrees to a low of 50 degrees.
 Layers are recommended for the classroom.
+Please dress casual and comfortably, workout clothes are preferred, and tennis shoes are recommended for the boathouse experience on May 21.
+We will be rowing on the water and participating in physical activity.
+We will return to the hotel to change after the Boathouse experience.

 Materials

 Materials will be provided for you throughout the program.
-The presentations will also be emailed to you following the program.
+The presentations will also be available to you following the program.

 Seminar Payment/Cancellation